-Interest and dividends expense is incurred primarily on Collateralized financing agreements, Trading liabilities, Borrowings from Parent and Subordinated borrowings and is accounted for on an accrual basis.
+Interest and dividends expense is incurred primarily on Collateralized financing agreements, Trading liabilities, Borrowings from Parent and Subordinated borrowings, and is accounted for on an accrual basis.
 Dividends are recorded on an ex-dividend date basis.

-Service fees with related parties includes costs for operational and administrative functions outsourced to affiliated companies, primarily NHA.
+Service fees with related parties, net primarily includes costs for operational and administrative functions outsourced to affiliate companies, principally NHA.
 These fees are determined under either service agreements or an allocation method approved by management (see Note 11).
-Service fees with related parties also includes certain deductions from amounts that are received under the transaction services agreement described in Note 11.
+Service fees with related parties, net also includes sales credit paid to affiliates essentially representing an internal sales commission for the affiliates involvement in sales effort.